clippings/c4builder-action/README.md

 ## Configuration

 The only available configuration is the path where the `.c4builder` file is located.
-Defaults to the root of your repoository.
+Defaults to the root of your repository.

 You can change it via the `path` input like this: